-As aforementioned the energy crisis is driving more people back to the office.
+As aforementioned, the energy crisis is driving more people back to the office rather than remote working.
 Nearly one in four UK employees plan to work more from the office this winter to cut down on home energy costs, according to an Infogrid survey of more than 4,000 UK workers.

 Those choosing to work from home have already seen energy costs doubling and projections scarily show they could triple over the winter months.
 For households with a single resident (or where everyone can be out of the home for most of the day) being able to offset energy costs from the house to the office may start to look attractive.

 Building Better Workplace Relationships

 Statistics from the latest Leesman Review, produced by world famous workplace and employee research company Leesman, shows that 61.2% of those surveyed stated that they felt that coming back to the office built a sense of community.
 Whereas 70.8% of people surveyed said that coming to the office helped them to interact with their colleagues better and allowed them to share more knowledge and ideas.
 These statistics in our opinion are unsurprising, as communicating and interacting with colleagues by Zoom and Teams via remote working just isn’t quite the same or as enjoyable as getting together in person.

 While some people enjoy the confines of their home and can quite easily switch from ‘work mode’ to ‘home mode’, some people find it hard to switch off and end up working longer and later hours than they would whilst in the office.

 Also, silence and company of just the cat or dog may be the perfect remote working setting for those with hectic personal lives, but some people may prefer a buzzier work environment.

 Many employees need those stimulating, face-to-face conversations with co-workers, as opposed to communicating virtually in order to improve their ‘workplace’ well-being.